Mortgage Calculator

 Frequently Asked Questions

-Your monthly payment is calculated using the standard amortization formula: M = P[r(1+r)^n]/[(1+r)^nโˆ’1], where P is the principal, r is the monthly interest rate, and n is the number of payments.
+Your principal and interest payment uses the standard amortization formula: M = P ร— [r(1+r)^n] / [(1+r)^n โˆ’ 1], where P is the loan principal, r is the monthly interest rate (annual rate รท 12), and n is the total number of monthly payments (years ร— 12).

-Mortgage rates change daily and vary by loan type, term, credit score, and down payment.
-Check current rates with multiple lenders and use this calculator to compare scenarios.
+Mortgage rates change daily and vary by loan type, term, credit score, down payment, and lender.
+Check current rates with multiple lenders and use this calculator to compare payment scenarios at different rates.

 Amortization is the process of paying off a loan through regular fixed payments.
-Early payments are mostly interest; later payments are mostly principal.
+Each payment covers interest first, then reduces the principal balance.
+Early in the loan, most of each payment is interest; near the end, most goes to principal.